Healing a diastasis without a splint or binder

 There is a difference between training (finding and correctly engaging) the core, and strengthening it.
 You can’t do the latter without the former.
 As respected Physiotherapist Diane Lee* says: ‘You can’t strengthen a muscle your brain isn’t talking to’.
 For many of us, the after-effects of childbirth mean that our brain is not talking to the right muscles.
 We have to re-learn how to use them.

 The programs teaches, guides and demonstrates how to re-train your core to do its job.
 At first, this is a focussed, daily series of exercises and alignment adjustments which take around 10 minutes to complete.
 You move at your pace through 4 phases of exercises and techniques, re-assessing at each stage when you are ready to move onto the next.
-You also learn some very specific yoga breathing techniques which make these exercises more effective and enable you to connect fully to the muscles again.
+You also learn some very specific breathing techniques which make these exercises more effective and enable you to connect fully to the muscles again.

 In our Program, which includes fitness and fat loss as well as core restoration, alongside this daily routine, you gradually build up a workout routine that shapes and tones your entire body whilst – and this is the vital part! – using your core correctly in every MUTU Intensive workout.
 You are not only learning how to exercise incredibly effectively in only 15 minutes a few times a week, you are doing it whilst working your core safely and correctly with every move.

 Essentially you are learning how to make every exercise, an abdominal exercise!